 If you have UK documents you need to use overseas, and are pushed for time, get in touch.
 We guarantee that whichever country you’re travelling to, the legalisation process can’t be done any quicker than we can offer.
 We have a premium service account at the FCO, which is only available to authorised companies and allows us to attend for a same-day service.
 Once completed, we can then deliver your documents back to you anywhere in the world via secure courier, which typically takes a couple of days.

 For a quotation or to get advice on your documents, you can reach us by visiting our site and request a personalised quotation based on your requirements.
-You can also give our team of specialists a call on +44 (0) 330 088 1142, send us a message via WhatsApp on mobile, use our live chat system, or e-mail us at firstname.lastname@example.org.
+You can also give our team of specialists a call on +44 (0) 330 088 1142, send us a text message via WhatsApp, use our live chat system, or e-mail us at firstname.lastname@example.org.